Professor of Music;

 In addition to his work as a professor and musicologist, Peters continues to perform as a trumpeter.
 He has directed and performed with the Trinity Brass Quintet, and plays trumpet for church services and special events.
 Since 2009, he has played cornet each summer for the Great Western Rocky Mountain Brass Band Festival in Silverton, Colorado.

-Peters lives in Blue Island, Illinois, with his wife, Candace.
-Their seven children like listening to Bach, the Kronos Quartet, U2, and be-bop (and Veggie Tales).
+Peters lives in Blue Island, Illinois, with his wife, Candace and their seven children.

 “J. S. Bach’s Meine Seel erhebt den Herren (BWV 10) as Chorale Cantata and Magnificat Paraphrase.”
 Bach: Journal of the Riemenschneider Bach Institute 43 (2012).

 Chapter 10, “Vocal Music.”
 In The Ashgate Research Companion to J. S. Bach.
 Edited by Robin A. Leaver.
 Aldershot, Hampshire: Ashgate, 2012.

 “Women, Gender, and Space in Baroque Music,” presented with Tanya Kevorkian (Millersville University) and Markus Rathey (Yale University).
 Attending to Early Modern Women: Remapping Routes and Spaces, Milwaukee, WI, 21-23 June 2012.

 “Theological and Liturgical Contexts for the Magnificat in Bach’s Leipzig.”
 Bach Colloquium 2011, Cambridge, MA, 30 April-1 May 2011